Her practice focuses on complex civil litigation, with particular emphasis on finance-related litigation.

 Outside of the firm, Ms. Cox serves on the Board of Directors for the Fulfillment Fund and is the President of the Fulfillment Fund’s Leadership Council.

 Prior to joining the firm, Ms. Cox served as a law clerk for Judge George H. King of the U.S. District Court for the Central District of California.
-Ms. Cox received her J.D. from UCLA School of Law, where she was elected to Order of the Coif and served as Senior Editor for the UCLA Law Review.
+She received her J.D. from UCLA School of Law, where she was elected to Order of the Coif and served as Senior Editor for the UCLA Law Review.
 During law school, Ms. Cox argued before the Ninth Circuit Court of Appeals in representing a habeas petitioner bringing due process and ineffective assistance claims under AEDPA.
-She received her bachelor’s degree in cognitive science and social welfare from UC Berkeley in 2005, where she was a Regent’s Scholar and elected to Phi Beta Kappa.
+She received her bachelor’s degree in cognitive science and social welfare from UC Berkeley in 2005, where she was a Regents’ Scholar and elected to Phi Beta Kappa.

-An Economic Crisis Is a Terrible Thing to Waste: Reforming the Business of Law for a Sustainable and Competitive Future, 57 UCLA L. REV. 511 (2009).
+- An Economic Crisis Is a Terrible Thing to Waste: Reforming the Business of Law for a Sustainable and Competitive Future, 57 UCLA L. REV. 511 (2009).

-Freeing Exercise at Expression’s Expense: When RFRA Privileges the Religiously Motivated Speaker, 56 UCLA L. REV. 169 (2008).
+- Freeing Exercise at Expression’s Expense: When RFRA Privileges the Religiously Motivated Speaker, 56 UCLA L. REV. 169 (2008).